EnvelopSound/Earshot/README.md

 ### Setup with OBS: ###

-**1. Update your environment settings**
+**1. Create your environment settings**

-To setup your environment please create a copy of the .env.example file.
+To setup your environment, first create a copy of the .env.example file.
 For example:

 ```
 cp .env.example .env
 ```

-Please update the environment as needed.
+Please update the environmental variables in the .env file as needed.

-> note: if you are using SSL please be sure to add the domain and email fields.
+> Note: if you are using SSL please be sure to add the domain and email fields you will be serving Earshot from.

 **2. Build and run the Docker container for the transcoder**